Mwg33y/Logistic-Regression/README.md

 used in this study are significant when determining death within 12 months of heart failure.

-There is, however, a 21.0813% causality between the 11 regressors and the dependent value of death(after surviving a heartfailure).
-I believe this low R-squared value means that it is safe to reject any individual regressors that have produced high p-values (igher than 0.05).
+There is, however, a 21.0813% causality between the 11 regressors and the dependent value of death(after surviving a heart failure.
+I believe this low R-squared value means that it is safe to reject any individual regressors that have produced high p-values (higher than 0.05).

 The regressors with low p-values indicate that within 12 months of surviving heart failure, the determining factors in the probability of the survivor dying are: